Skip to content

 CLI

-Use the Wenlan CLI to install the runtime, manage the daemon, inspect status, search memory, and wire MCP clients.
+Use the Wenlan CLI to install the runtime, check the daemon, search memory, and connect MCP clients.

 Qi-Xuan LuUpdated 5 min read